Alan Muraoka: 1997–present

 After auditioning several times through 1997, Muraoka won a part on Sesame Street after doing improv with Telly Monster.
 He joined the cast in 1998, playing Alan, the new owner of Hooper's Store.
-In his debut episode (#3786, the first episode of the 30th season which aired from 1998–1999, premiering November 16, 1998), Alan is introduced to the other characters on the street by Big Bird in a scene that ends with the song Welcome to the Party.
+In his debut episode Alan is introduced to the other characters on the street by Big Bird in a scene that ends with the song Welcome to the Party.

 While appearing in Sesame Street, Muraoka has continued to perform in theater, most recently earning good reviews in the 2004 Broadway revival of Pacific Overtures.
 He also appeared in the PBS Emmy nominated special, Day of Independence from Cedar Grove Productions in 2003.
 In 2007 he had a small part on Showtime's series Brotherhood as Li Fang, the owner of a Rhode Island brothel.

 As a director, Muraoka was highly praised for his work on the seemingly incongruous, non-traditional (all-Asian) version of William Finn and James Lapine's largely Jewish musical Falsettoland for the National Asian American Theater Company in New York in 1998.
 Peter Marks of The New York Times wrote about the production "Does the gambit work?
 Let's put it this way: You should be so talented."

-In 2004 he directed veteran Sesame Street and Avenue Q puppeteers John Tartaglia, Stephanie D'Abruzzo, and Jennifer Barnhart in Empty Handed and John Tartaglia AD-LIBerty.
+In 2004, he directed veteran Sesame Street and Avenue Q puppeteers John Tartaglia, Stephanie D'Abruzzo, and Jennifer Barnhart in Empty Handed and John Tartaglia AD-LIBerty.
 He also directed Ann Harada, of Avenue Q and also his 1998 Falsettoland, in her 2004 one-woman show and in her one-night-only benefits for Broadway Cares/Equity Fights AIDS Christmas Eve with Christmas Eve in 2009, 2010 and 2011.

+In 2006, he made a guest appearance on the soap opera One Life to Live, playing Mr. Pravat, a Thai bartender, in a bar scene along with Desiree Casado.

 In 2007, he directed the stage production of High School Musical at the Lyric Theatre in Oklahoma City.
-He also directed The Muny's 2008 production of High School Musical in St. Louis winning praise for drawing "appealing performances from his attractive young leads.".
+He also directed The Muny's 2008 production of High School Musical in St. Louis winning praise for drawing "appealing performances from his attractive young leads".

 In 2007, Muraoka joined the Stage Directors and Choreographers Society.

 In 2009, he directed Urinetown: The Musical at Trinity University in San Antonio, TX.
 He was hired on for the semester as the university's "Stieren Guest Artist".
 In addition, he taught a class on musical auditioning techniques and gave a lecture for the public.

+In 2019, he played the Narrator/Mysterious Man in Into the Woods at the Patchogue Theatre.

-In 2021, Muraoka co-directed the June 17th Sesame Street episode "Family Day."
+In 2021, Muraoka co-directed the June 17th Sesame Street episode "Family Day".
 The episode, which focused on the diverse families of the different characters on the show, introduced the first family to include two gay dads, the characters "Nina's Brother Dave, his husband Frank, and their daughter Mia."